neondatabase/website/content/docs/guides/render.md

 node --env-file=.env index.js
 ```

-Now, navigate to `http://localhost:3000/` in your browser to check it returns the sample data from the `books_to_read` table.
+Now, navigate to `http://localhost:3000/` in your browser to check that it returns the sample data from the `books_to_read` table.

 ## Push Your application to GitHub